ED questions ex Mumbai CP Sanjay Pandey in NSE co-location case | Business

 The agency recorded his statement under criminal sections of the Prevention of Money Laundering Act (PMLA), officials said.

 The 1986-batch Indian Police Service (IPS) officer retired from service on June 30.
-Before his four-month stint as Mumbai's commissioner of police beginning March 1, he served as acting Maharashtra director general of police (DGP).
+Before his four-month stint as Mumbai commissioner of police, he served as acting Maharashtra director general of police (DGP).

 Pandey's questioning by the ED is related to the functioning and activities of a company called iSec Securities Pvt.
 Ltd, one firm amongst a few others that conducted a security audit of NSE around the time the co-location irregularities are alleged to have taken place.

 The company was incorporated by Pandey in March 2001 and he quit as its director in May 2006.
-His son and mother took over the charge of the company.
+His son and mother later took charge of the company.

+The police officer, who studied at IIT-Kanpur and Harvard University, is understood to have established the company after he resigned from service.
+His resignation was not accepted by the state government and he rejoined but was not immediately given a posting.

 The Income Tax Department is the third agency probing these charges of irregularities at the NSE.